Feature Alignment as a Generative Process: Methods

-As will be shown in the results section, the features extracted using the feature alignment trained with VAE are blurry, and this is due to the variational autoencoder nature \citep{rezende_taming_2018}.
-To improve the quality of the generated images, we couple a generator network $G$ and a discriminator network $D$ to the features.
-In this way, the feature acts as a second latent vector, with a more complex distribution sampled from the simpler one.
-This generator network is similar to the refiner network presented in Ref. \cite{atapattu_improving_2019}, which take an image as input and outputs an improved version of it.
+As will be shown in the results section, the~images extracted using the feature alignment trained with VAE are blurry, due to the variational autoencoder nature~\cite{rezende_taming_2018}.
+We add a generator network $G$ and a discriminator network $D$ to the images generated by the technique to improve their quality.
+In~this manner, the~optimized random vector functions as a second latent vector, thereby sampling a more complex distribution from the latent representation.
+This generator network is similar to the refiner network described in Ref.~\cite{atapattu_improving_2019}, which takes an image as input and outputs an improved version of~it.

-The generator takes the feature as input and produces a new output which is compared to the input $\textbf{x}$.
-The discriminator is trained as a generative adversarial network, evaluating the probability that $G(\mathbf{\hat{r}})$ is real or fake.
-The generator is updated by receiving gradients from the discriminator.
-For more stable training, we use the least square loss for the discriminator \citep{mao_least_2017}.
-Alternatively, we can use the Wasserstein GAN formulation \citep{arjovsky_wasserstein_2017}, which replaces the discriminator by a critic network that measures the score of the ``\emph{realness}'' of an image.
+The optimized random input is fed into the generator, which then generates a new output that is compared to the input $\textbf{x}$.
+The~discriminator is trained as a generative adversarial network, that assesses the likelihood that $G(\mathbf{\hat{r}})$ is genuine or fake (that is, i.e.,~whether it comes from training data or not) .
+The~generator is updated by receiving gradients from the discriminator.
+For~more stable training, we use the least square loss for the discriminator~\cite{mao_least_2017}.
+Alternatively, it may be possible to use the Wasserstein GAN formulation~\cite{arjovsky_wasserstein_2017}, which replaces the discriminator with a critic network that measures the score of the \textit{realness} of an image.

-To reduce possible effects due to the posterior collapse problem in VAEs \citep{takida_preventing_2021, havrylov_preventing_2020, lucas_dont_2019} and to balance with the reconstruction loss, we propose a random schedule for the $\beta$ variable.
-For each example during training, we sample $\beta$ from a uniform distribution $\mathcal{U}(0,1)$.
+We propose using a random schedule for the variable $\beta$ in order to reduce the potential effects that could be caused by the posterior collapse problem in VAEs~\cite{takida_preventing_2021, havrylov_preventing_2020, lucas_dont_2019} and to maintain a balance with the reconstruction loss.
+We take a sample from a uniform distribution $\beta \leftarrow \mathcal{U}(0,1)$ for every example that we go through in the training~process.

-While the reconstruction of images is optimized usually with pixel level loss, we can also consider high level properties of the data.
-This kind of measure, called perceptual loss \citep{johnson_perceptual_2016}, compares the output of the reconstruction with the original image at high level neurons (presented near the end of the network).
-Here we consider the perceptual loss using the mean and variance layers from the encoder network, enforcing the reconstruction to have the same statistical properties of the original input.
+Although pixel-level loss is typically used to optimize image reconstruction, high-level data properties can also be considered.
+Perceptual loss~\cite{johnson_perceptual_2016} is a type of measurement that compares the output of the reconstruction with the original image at high-level neurons (presented near the end of the network).
+The mean and variance layers from the encoder network are used in this case as the perceptual loss, requiring the reconstruction to have the same statistical properties as the original~input.